 We have new information about the drug war now.
 Decades have told us that this is not the way to do it!
 So we’ve got to regroup and find an inspired way of becoming the envy of the world instead of the laughingstock – or rather, the cryingstock – of the world.

 MS: I love that idea of not only taking the film to various communities, but also taking it inside, and hopefully sparking productive conversations among people who are directly affected.
-In talking to prisoners myself, I am struck by their views on and their understanding of the particulars of the incarceration system – they’re such an important part of this discussion.
+Imprisoned people are such an important part of this discussion.

 EJ: I’ve made a rule with my team: we’re not taking on any new film production until further notice so that we can do best job of getting this film out at the grassroots level.
 We’re devoting every ounce of energy to getting this film out so we can make some change here.
 I don’t just want to be a merchant of despair; I don’t want to just sell sad stories for a ticket price and have people buy popcorn and see how terribly we’re treating our fellow human beings.
 I want to see this system get better!